infojam-james/jamestest/Bradford-FF/meeting notes 29 Sep 16.md

 + Cat Moss - Intelligence Officer
 + Derek [surname tbc] - FF Manager for Early Help
 + Julie [surname tbc] - FF Administrator (n.b. the FF Admin Team consists of 4 people)

+###Key issues:

+####The service is not getting enough 'quick win' referrals
+Certain criteria - e.g. school attendance, GP/dentist registration - should be relatively easy to claim greater numbers of PBR for.
+It is the general feeling of Cat and Derek that these 'low-hanging fruit' should be yielding greater numbers, particularly given the

+####

+A consistent theme appears to be that, while the processes for

+###Recommendations:

+####Provide more detailed analysis on those families for which it has not been possible to claim PBR
+This is something that Cat does not have the time at present to address.
+However, she feels that better intelligence on such families